awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

    When you finish, save the file as `s3policy.json`\.

-1. At the command line, navigate to the directory where `s3policy.json` is located\.
-Then type the following command to create the policy:
+1. By using the AWS CLI, navigate to the directory where the `s3policy.json` file is located\.
+Then enter the following command to create the policy:

    ```
    aws iam create-policy --policy-name s3ExportPolicy --policy-document file://s3policy.json